 - Continued learning through monthly webinars on best practices related to evidenced-based, culturally-informed health care

 We are excited to teach, educate and train the future of addiction specialists to take care of patients in a culturally responsive way, which does not perpetuate health care disparities in addiction!
 All applications will be completed electronically.
-For questions about the REACH program, please email [email protected].
+To learn more about the program, please contact [email protected].